The Rocky Horror Picture Show: Origins

 By 1978, Rocky Horror had moved from an earlier San Francisco location to the Strand Theatre located near the Tenderloin on Market Street.
 The performance group there, Double Feature/Celluloid Jam, was the first to act out and perform almost the entire film, unlike the New York cast at that time.
 The Strand cast was put together from former members of an early Berkeley group, disbanded due to less than enthusiastic management.
 Frank N. Furter was portrayed by Marni Scofidio, who, in 1979, attracted many of the older performers from Berkeley.
-Other members included Mishell Erickson as Columbia, her twin sister Denise Erickson as Magenta, Kathy Dolan as Janet, and Linda "Lou" Woods as Riff Raff.
+Other members included Mishell Erickson as Columbia, her twin sister Denise Erickson as Magenta, Kathy Dolan as Janet and Linda "Lou" Woods as Riff Raff.
 The Strand group performed at two large science fiction conventions in Los Angeles and San Francisco, were offered a spot at The Mabuhay, a local punk club, and performed for children's television of Argentina.

 Legacy

 Annual Rocky Horror conventions are held in varying locations, lasting days.
 Tucson, Arizona has been host a number of times, including 1999 with "El Fishnet Fiesta", and "Queens of the Desert" held in 2006.
 Vera Dika wrote that, to the fans, Rocky Horror is ritualistic and comparable to a religious event, with a compulsive, repeated cycle of going home and coming back to see the film each weekend.
 The audience call-backs are similar to responses in church during a mass.
 Many theatre troupes exist across the United States that produce shadow-cast performances where the actors play each part in the film in full costume, with props, as the movie plays on the big screen in a movie theatre.
 O'Brien's Orchestra, formerly known as the Queerios (based in Austin, Texas), is the longest running shadow-cast in Texas.
+The Oriental Theatre (Milwaukee) claims to hold the record for the longest continuous, shadow-cast run, beginning in January, 1978.
+The Studio Galande cinema in Paris claims to be the first cinema in the world to have started continuously showing the film in 1978.
+It shows the film every Saturday and Sunday with a different shadow-cast on each of those days.

 The film has a global following and remains popular.
 Subcultures such as Rocky Horror have also found a place on the Internet.
 Audience participation scripts for many cities are available for download from the internet.
 The internet has a number of Rocky Horror fan-run websites with various quizzes and information, specialising in different content, allowing fans to participate at a unique level.